djav1985/v-comic-layout-designer/README.md

 - **Curated asset library** – Upload multiple images at once and manage them with quick delete actions.
 - **Storyboard workspace** – Drag panels into dynamic templates, adjust gutter colors, and fine-tune each panel's zoom and position.
+- **Speech bubbles** – Drop resizable dialogue bubbles onto any page, choose between classic, thought, or burst outlines, drag the tail to point at a character, and edit the copy in-place with smart padding.
 - **Live autosave** – Progress is preserved automatically, with inline feedback to confirm every change.
 - **One-click exports** – Generate PDFs or high-quality image sets directly from the browser.
 - **Keyboard shortcuts** – Stay in flow with quick commands for saving, creating pages, and exporting.